ZuzannaZawartka/movie-ticket-management-system/README.md

 ## Graphics Resources

 The images used in this project were generated using OpenAI's ChatGPT.
-The generation of these images involved providing descriptive text prompts to the AI, which then created the corresponding graphics.
-For more information about the process or to generate similar images, you can visit [OpenAI's website](https://www.openai.com/).